Skip to main content

 If a week goes by and you still haven't heard back from the hiring manager, it's ok to reach out for an update.
 Don't worry about appearing desperate or bothering your contact.
 Interview follow-up is a normal, expected part of the hiring process!

 This note should be short (no more than three paragraphs) and sent only to the primary person you interacted with.
-Here’s a sample of an interview follow-up email to send after 1 week:
+Here’s a sample of an interview follow-up email to send after one week:

 Dear [First Name],

 I hope this email finds you well.
-I'm following up on my interview on [date] for the [job title] role and was wondering if you have any news on the position.
-I’m excited about the idea of joining your organization and would love to be informed when you have an update to share.
+I'm following up on my interview that took place on Sept.
+4 for the Office Manager role and was wondering if you have any news on the position.
+I’m excited about the idea of joining Atlas Clothing Company and would love to be informed when you have an update to share.

 Please let me know if there is any additional information I can provide to help with your decision.